Unfortunately many of us have heard the statistic that one woman in Australia is killed every week by a current or former partner.

 - This will include helping the students to identify many of the assumptions that are made in relation to domestic violence, and discuss why these assumptions might be incorrect, and how similar assumptions might colour their understanding of other issues in society like gambling, alcoholism and poverty.

 We have suggested these topics as we understand that they might fit in with a school’s curriculum, though we are happy to tailor our talk to a specific issue that you are studying with the students or that impacts your students.
+We can also talk to them about more specific things like 'sexting', age of consent, online bullying or unauthorised images.

-We are happy to answer their questions, and will give the talk in an inter-active fashion.
+We are happy to answer their questions and will give the talk in an inter-active fashion.
 For instance we will ask them to identify, in specific situations, what is respectful both for them and for the person they are interacting with.
 That is, we want them to think about how and whether they behave in a respectful manner, and what should they expect of others.

 Please use the blue button at the right hand of this page titled 'Contact Us' to let us know if you are interested in having somebody come and speak at your school or community event.